CNES/aviso-fes/docs/source/api.rst

 Cartwright-Tayler-Edden spectral line summation method.
 It incorporates both 2nd and 3rd order tidal potential components, with validation against Tamura's potential model.
-The function accepts multiple key inputs: time as numpy datetime64 array, latitude in degrees (positive northward), optional computation settings (which include thread count configuration via ``with_num_threads()``).
+The function accepts multiple key inputs: time as numpy datetime64 array, latitude in degrees (positive northward), optional list of constituents to exclude, and optional computation settings (which include thread count configuration via ``with_num_threads()``).
 When the thread count is set to 0, the function automatically determines the optimal thread count.
-Returns a vector of computed tide heights.
+Returns a numpy array of computed tide heights.
 This implementation is based on established research by Cartwright & Tayler (1971), Cartwright & Edden (1973), and Tamura (1987).